-On location, hands on experience is the best way to learn not just the mechanics of photography but the craft and, dare we say "art," of image making.
-DB Photo Tours customizes each session and guides you through a photo adventure the way you would.
-And we do so by asking YOU about your photography goals.
-Whether you simply want to shoot better picture of friends and family or hope to share unforgettable images of unforgettable places, we are here for you.
-Whether you shoot with a smartphone or professional camera, we can make sure you're fully benefitting from its features.
-And if you're considering a certain type of camera from a compact point-and-shoot to full-frame DSLR, we will let you borrow one from our complete range for free during the session.
+On location, hands-on experience is the best way to learn not just the mechanics of photography but the craft and, dare we say "art," of image-making.
+As an instructor at DB Photo Tours, I customize each session and guide you through a photo adventure the way you would.
+And I do so by asking YOU about your photography goals.
+Whether you simply want to shoot better pictures of friends and family or hope to share unforgettable images of unforgettable places, I am here for you.
+Whether you shoot with a smartphone or professional camera, I can make sure you're fully benefitting from its features.
+And if you're considering a certain type of camera from a compact point-and-shoot to a full-frame DSLR, I will let you borrow one from our complete range for free during the session.

-We are professional, award-winning photographers who have been teaching photography for years from afternoon classroom sessions to multi-day tours.
-We look forward to meeting you!
+I am a professional, award-winning photographer who has been teaching photography for years from afternoon classroom sessions to multi-day tours.
+I look forward to meeting you!

 Dave Brinda is long-time senior creative director and image-maker with years of innovative, image-making experience (and the myriad of patents to prove it!).
 His passion is capturing images from the many places his life and work takes him.
 He is a graduate of The Art Center College of Design.

 Dave Burckhard is experienced in a number of creative endeavors including copywriting, video production, and photography.
 His clients have includes a number of Silicon Valley technical and commercial businesses but his passion is shooting photographs during travel and outdoor adventures.

 Both Daves have compiled numerous awards for the technical and creative uses of their image-making skills.
 As importantly, they love sharing their knowledge and mentoring budding photo superstars.

 Because we customize each of our sessions, our pricing varies depending on expenses.
 But we're known for super-friendly pricing and, more so, for our super-friendly learning experience.